hashcat/hashcat/README.md

 ### Usage/Help ###

 Please refer to the [Hashcat Wiki](https://hashcat.net/wiki/) and the output of `--help` for usage information and general help.
 A list of frequently asked questions may also be found [here](https://hashcat.net/wiki/doku.php?id=frequently_asked_questions).
 The [Hashcat Forum](https://hashcat.net/forum/) also contains a plethora of information.
+If you still think you need help by a real human come to [Discord](https://discord.gg/HFS523HGBT).

 ### Building ###